bostonbachexchange/client-jacobclapper/README.md

 export default AboutPage
 ```

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 1. All software code is licensed under GNU GPLv3.
-For commercial use or
-    alternative licensing, please contact legal@ga.co.